Clusterloggs/Predictive-ML/README.md

 # Bank Loan Prediction with Machine Learning using Python

 This project aims to predict loan approvals using machine learning techniques.
-By leveraging Python's machine learning libraries and MySQL integration, we analyze historical loan data to build predictive models.
+By leveraging Python's machine learning libraries and MySQL integration, I analyze historical loan data to build predictive models.

 ## Introduction

-In this project, we utilize machine learning algorithms to predict whether a bank loan application will be approved or denied.
+In this project, I utilize machine learning algorithms to predict whether a bank loan application will be approved or denied.
 By analyzing past data and training our models, I aim to provide insights that can assist financial institutions in making informed decisions.

 ## Features